Jimmy Shand: Works

 Soon after the war he became a full-time musician, and adopted a punishing life-style later adopted by rock bands.
 He would play Inverness one night, London the next night and still drive the van back to bed in Dundee.
 He took his trademark bald head, Buddy Holly spectacles and full kilted regalia, Scottish reels, jigs and strathspeys to Australia, New Zealand and North America, including Carnegie Hall in New York.
 Now on the EMI/ Parlophone label, he released one single per month in the mid 1950s, including his only top 20 hit in the UK Singles Chart – "The Bluebell Polka" (1955).
 It was produced by George Martin.
 He was awarded an MBE in 1962.
 This period is remembered affectionately by Richard Thompson, who played Shand tunes on his Henry the Human Fly and Strict Tempo! albums.
 Thompson's Scottish father had been a keen Shand collector.
 In 1991, Thompson paid tribute to Shand with an original song, "Don't Sit on My Jimmy Shands", from his 1991 album Rumor and Sigh.

 In 1972, Shand went into semi-retirement.
 From then he played only small venues in out-of-the-way places for a reduced fee.
 He was made a freeman of Auchtermuchty in 1974, North East Fife in 1980 and Fife in 1998.
 He became Sir Jimmy Shand in 1999.
 His portrait is in the Scottish National Gallery, close to Niel Gow.
 In 1983, he released a retrospective album with the cheeky title The First 50 Years.
 At the age of 88, he recorded an album and video with his son, Dancing with the Shands.

 More than 330 compositions are credited to Jimmy Shand.
 He recorded more tracks than the Beatles and Elvis Presley combined.
 In 1985, British Rail named a locomotive Jimmy Shand.
-He was dissatisfied with the chromatic button-key accordions available on the market in the 1940s so he designed his own one.
+He was dissatisfied with the chromatic button accordions available on the market in the 1940s so he designed his own one.
 The Hohner company manufactured the "Shand Morino" until the 1970s.
 He is the only artist worldwide to have his name used by the Hohner company as a model name for a musical instrument.
 There is a biography The Jimmy Shand Story: The King of Scottish Dance Music by Ian Cameron (2001).
 A number of his older recordings have been re-released by Beltona Records.

 Since the 1950s the crowd at Dunfermline Athletic F.C. have left the ground after the game to the sound of Shand's "The Bluebell Polka".